 Client: Sophia Scholen Foundation

-The school managed to determine exactly which items of play equipment would tick all its boxes, while staying on budget and adapting to the available space.
+The school managed to determine exactly which items of play equipment would tick all its boxes.
+They also excelled in staying on budget and adapting to the available space.

 The challenge involved merging two school playgrounds into a single attractive playground, with a play area offering a wide array of activities suited to children between the ages of 4 and 13.
-The new playground is now home to a play area divided into three sections, each with its distinct range of products.
+The new playground is now home to a play area divided into three joint play spaces, each with its distinct range of products.

 The project brief also required a fun environment where children could play to their heart’s content, while providing them with opportunities for developing their motor and social skills.